on this page

-To bill MBS items for services you provide in private practice you need to be:
+To bill MBS items for services you provide in private practice you need to be all of the following:

 As a participating midwife you must have a Medicare provider number to bill MBS items.
-You need a separate provider number for each location you’re practicing at.
+You need a separate provider number for each location you’re practising at.

 You need to work in private practice to bill MBS items.
 This allows you to either charge your patient a fee, or bulk bill the service.